 Stop your child from becoming a preschool bully

-Once you have addressed the reasons behind the behavior, you need to talk to your child.
+Once you have addressed the reasons behind the behaviour, you need to talk to your child.
 You need to let him/her know that their actions are not acceptable and will not be tolerated under any circumstance.

 If your child is considered a preschool bully, you also need to assure them that their actions will not and have not altered your love for them, i.e. that you will love them forever and always.